What Is Digital Marketing? An Easy Guide for Beginners

 Summary

-products or services using online channels and digital devices.
+Digital marketing is the promotion of products or services using online channels and digital devices.
+Its purpose is to attract attention, build trust, and encourage action.